NBISweden/workshop-reproducible-research/pages/git/git-9-extra-material.md

 have to work with; all you have to do is to change the `pick` keyword next to the commit hashes to whatever keyword you need from the list, save and exit.

-In order to solve the toy example here we might the four keywords to be `pick`, `squash`, `reword` and `reword`, from top to bottom.
+In order to solve the toy example here we might decide that the four keywords should be `pick`, `squash`, `reword` and `reword`, from top to bottom.
 Once that's done simply save and exit, and another instance of your default text editor will open for you to complete the specified changes.
 In the case above we'd get two separate new instances where we can change the commit message - these work the same as any normal commit.

 Interactive rebasing is thus well-suited for fixing and cleaning of local changes you have yet to push anywhere, even if you don't use rebasing as an